magpiemodel/magpie/.github/pull_request_template.md

 Please fill following information
-(Add additional info if you think its important and not covered by this PR):
+(Add additional info if you think its important and not covered by this Pull Request (PR)):

-## Purpose of this Pull Request (PR)
+## Purpose of this PR

 - Purpose